flink-extended/clink/README.md

 more detailed instructions to install, configure and verify Bazel, Clang, and libstdc++8.

-### Initializing Submodules before Building Clink from Source
+### Initializing Submodules before building Clink from Source

 After setting up the environment according to the instructions above and pulling Clink repository, please use the following command to initialize submodules like